S-YIN/RSEQNORM/README.md

 * The input data must be raw read count matrix of dimension `J genes * I samples`.
 * The default maximum number of nested EM iteration (max_iter) is `20`, recommend range `(10, 50)`.
 * The default convergency criteria (tol) is `0.01`, recommend range `(1e-5, 1)`.
-* A log file will be written to the current working directory during the normalization process.
-The default file name is `MIXnorm.log` for `func_MIXnorm` and `SMIXnorm.log` for `func_SMIXnorm`.
 * The default setting uses an approximate version of normalization (`appr=TRUE`).
 The exact normalization uses the posterior probabilities of genes being expressed or not to produce the normalized data.
 The approximate version uses a cut-off value of `0.5` on those probabilities to classify genes as expressed or not, then non-expressed genes will be normalized to exact `0`.